 Disability Benefits for Sarcoidosis

 For people who have been diagnosed with sarcoidosis and cannot work, they may be eligible for disability benefits if sarcoidosis symptoms mimic other impairment listings.
 For example, sarcoidosis may cause chronic pulmonary insufficiency, skin disorders, arrhythmias, congestive heart failure, vision loss and bronchiectasis with decreased lung function.
 These conditions are listed in the SSA’s Blue Book.

 People who cannot work for at least 12 months due to this condition should document their diagnosis with their doctor and work with a disability attorney to file a claim.

 If you or your loved one has been devastated by the chronic pain and fatigue of sarcoidosis, you are not alone.
-If sarcoidosis makes it impossible for you to work, contact the disability attorneys at Phillips Disability for help getting disability benefits for sarcoidosis.
+If sarcoidosis makes it impossible for you to work, contact a Social Security disability attorney at Phillips Disability for help getting disability benefits for sarcoidosis.